software-mansion/live-compositor/docs/pages/intro.md

 ## What is Live Compositor?

-LiveCompositor is an open-source media server for real-time, low-latency, programmable video and audio mixing.
+LiveCompositor is a media server for real-time, low latency, programmable video and audio mixing.

 LiveCompositor targets real-time use cases, with a significant focus on situations where latency is critical.
 It is a great fit for any video conferencing, live-streaming, or broadcasting solutions where you need to combine or modify video on the fly.